Updated: November 2015

-Car accidents are stressful events that seem to raise dozens of questions at once: Should I call the police?
+Car accidents are stressful events that can raise dozens of questions at once: Should I call the police?
 Should I move my car?
-Is it safe to drive home?
-This tip sheet will guide you through the most important decisions you need to make before and after you've been in a collision.
+When should I make a claim?

 - Full name and contact information

-- Insurance company
+- Insurance company and policy number

-- License plate number
+- Driver's license and license plate number

 - Type, color and model of vehicle